Set up delivery settings

 1. Name your service.
 Add a descriptive name to distinguish your new delivery service from the others.
 Each service name must be unique within the service area and won't be shared with customers.

-2. Choose a service area where the products are purchased and delivered.
+2. Choose a service area or zone to which your products can be delivered.
+You will add information like the speed and cost of delivery in the next steps.
 This may not necessarily be where the order is dispatched from or where your business is based.
 The service area should include at least one country and you can specify multiple countries for your service area.
-Learn more about multi-country delivery
+Learn more about multi-country delivery.

 3. Select the currency used in the service area and make sure that it matches the currency listed in your feed.
 If the currency is different, your items may be disapproved.